redddcyclone/freedink-data/README-REPLACEMENTS.txt

   source form and I trashed the temporary .aup project.
   Copyright (C) 2008  Sylvain Beucler

+- high2.wav

+  Choir noise when you pickup a strength potion; sound when you're given control when starting the game

+  Recreated with ZynAddSubFX, with instrument "Choir and Voice > Choir Pad1", notes are g+2+7 on ZynAddSubFX, i.e FA# (bass) + DO# (bass) + SIb (high), or F#+C#+Cb (US).

+  Copyright (C) 2009  Sylvain Beucler
+  License: GPLv3+ | Art Libre | CC-BY-SA

+- intro.wav

+  Original/replaced version: Used to be the soundtrack of the game intro video (CD version); replaced by empty sound since 1.08.
+Used for "Back from the grave" title screen.

+  Replacement:
+  It's just a 1-frame silence, nothing copyrightable ;)

 - nono.wav

   Click on a non-active area of the screen (in intro screens), Ryan lock-picking